dapphub/chronobank-review/review/ChronoBankPlatform.sol.md

             }
             // Should have positive value.

 Why?
-Now I need to make special case logic in my dependent contracts.
+Now user needs to make special case logic in dependent contracts.

             if (_value == 0) {
                 _error("Cannot send 0 value");